Football Doctor Dismissal and the Value of a Settlement Agreement

 One of our Employment Law Solicitors recently got a client an increase of 25% on his Settlement Agreement.

 Our Settlement Agreement Solicitor Fees are simple and easy to understand.
-For legal advice on your settlement agreement terms (which your employer will typically pay) it will cost £300 including VAT.
+For legal advice on your settlement agreement terms (which your employer will typically pay) we offer a fixed fee service.

-If you want legal advice about the merit of any potential claims and whether you’ve been offered enough in the Settlement Agreement, Solicitor fees start at £240 including VAT.
+If you want legal advice about the merit of any potential claims and whether you’ve been offered enough in the Settlement Agreement, we also offer fixed fees.
 You’ll pay these costs.

-If, after we’ve given you legal advice on the merit of your claims, you want an Employment Solicitor to negotiate your settlement agreement with your employer, you'll pay an additional fixed fee of £300 including VAT.
+If, after we’ve given you legal advice on the merit of your claims, you want an Employment Solicitor to negotiate your settlement agreement with your employer, we can help.